SciML/MultiScaleArrays.jl/docs/src/index.md

 end
 ```

-This setup defines a type structure which is both a tree and an array.
+This setup defines a type structure that is both a tree and an array.
 A picture of a possible
 version is the following:

 ![](https://user-images.githubusercontent.com/1814174/27211626-79fe1b9a-520f-11e7-87f1-1cb33da91609.PNG)